Spearin/fccw-docs/docs/userguides/making-mods/replacing-national-art-assets.md

 The SUI image is 256 pixels wide by 128 pixels tall at a minimum, and if larger, it should maintain the 2 to 1 size ratio to fit the image location.

+!!! note
-**NOTE:** Any image with a 2 to 1 aspect ratio will work and get scaled in the game’s UI.
+    Any image with a 2 to 1 aspect ratio will work and get scaled in the game’s UI.
 If the image is not in a 2 to 1 aspect ratio format, the image will appear distorted in the game.
 If you have 4k or larger screens, you may wish to make your art larger to maintain better detail when zoomed in.

+!!! note
-**NOTE:** The larger the file size, the more memory the game will use or need.
+    The larger the file size, the more memory the game will use or need.
 Color images use more memory for images of the same size.

 It must be saved as a PNG-type file.
 Other file formats will not be displayed.